Fermat-ORG/fermat-framework/README.md

 The problems listed here are ordered by importance.
 If you don't agree with the priorization, description of the problem or the solution, or you belive there are other problems not considered here submit a pull request with your suggestions or mail them to contribution@bitdubai.com .

 ## Problem #1
-### People don't want to loose money with volatility.
+### People don't want to loose money with volatility

 #### Description: